aysedeniz09/aysedeniz09.github.io/Teaching.markdown

 ## Selected comments from teaching evaluations:
-“You can tell she loved her subject”</br>
+“You can tell she loved her subject”

-“Patience”</br>
+“Patience”

-“Engagement from start to finish, she controlled: the classroom with precision.”</br>
+“Engagement from start to finish, she controlled: the classroom with precision.”

-“I appreciated how she seems care about everyone's questions in that she didn't make a lesson boring”</br>
+“I appreciated how she seems care about everyone's questions in that she didn't make a lesson boring”

-“How calm she is”</br>
+“How calm she is”

 “She was very interested in our opinions and like sharing hers as well.
-Some could get to know everyone a little more than just the surface level”</br>
+Some could get to know everyone a little more than just the surface level”

-“very nice and self-caring. all she wants from us is too succeed and i liked that tried her best to make sure everybody understands.”</br>
+“very nice and self-caring. all she wants from us is too succeed and i liked that tried her best to make sure everybody understands.”

-“engaging, sincere, created curiosity for the subject”</br>
+“engaging, sincere, created curiosity for the subject”

-“She works with you”</br>
+“She works with you”

-“she treated us as equal and very fair”</br>
+“she treated us as equal and very fair”

-“Thorough, helpful”</br>
+“Thorough, helpful”

-“Clear information”</br>
+“Clear information”

-“Preparation, Polished & presentation with perfection!”</br>
+“Preparation, Polished & presentation with perfection!”

-“she's tries to get everyone involved”</br>
+“she's tries to get everyone involved”

-“Interpersonal teaching”</br>
+“Interpersonal teaching”

-“good listener”</br>
+“good listener”

-“everything”</br>
+“everything”

-“Highly organized, direct, open”</br>
+“Highly organized, direct, open”

-“Knowledgeable”</br>
+“Knowledgeable”

-“random cool facts and enthusiasm”</br>
+“random cool facts and enthusiasm”